DanIsraelMalta/Numerics/README.md

 auto axis_from_mat = Transformation::get_axis_angle_from_rotation_matrix(mat);

 //
-// decompositions and linear solvers
+// decompositions and linear equation system solvers
 //

 mat3 a(12.0, -51.0, 4.0,